How to cook rice

 Whatever you do though, keep in mind: there is no right or wrong way to cook rice.

-The right method is the method that works for you, whether it's adopted and adapted from a book, from youtube or from your mum.
 If you haven't got a favourite method yet, simply accept that you'll need to do a few test runs.
 Not every result will be perfect (take notes and tweak!) but I guarantee it will all be edible!

 .